Oget565/Arduino-Ultrasonic-Sensor-Ruled/README.md

 # Arduino-Ultrasonic-Sensor-Ruled

+Status: NOT READY

-A ruler that uses ultrasonic sensor to display distance
+A ruler that uses an ultrasonic sensor to display the distance